 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-To prevent a woodchuck from eating your shrubs or plants in your garden, install a fence around it that is at least 3 feet high, made of heavy poultry or 2-inch mesh woven wire, and staked at a 45-degree angle.
+To prevent a groundhog from eating your shrubs or plants in your garden, install a fence around it that is at least 3 feet high, made of heavy poultry wire or 2-inch mesh woven wire, and staked at a 45-degree angle.
 You must also bury the wire 10-12 inches below ground to prevent them from digging underneath.
 An electric wire fence placed 4-5 inches above ground outside the fence will also discourage climbing and digging underneath the fence.

 Scarecrows can provide temporary relief, but they must be moved around regularly and in conjunction with a high amount of dog or human presence to scare them away.

-Woodchucks can be live-trapped using a cage trap baited with apples.
+Groundhogs can be live-trapped using a cage trap baited with apples.
 You do not need a permit to trap a woodchuck, but you must have permission from a landowner or property manager to release a woodchuck on their property.

 Shooting, where legal, can also be an effective method or reducing or maintaining a low population of groundhogs.
 Groundhogs can be captured or killed year-round without a permit or hunting or trapping license from the DNR, and there are no limits to the number that can be taken.